Autumnal Equinox: First Day Of Fall

 Autumnal Equinox means days start getting colder and shorter in Northern Hemisphere until the winter solstice in December.
 For the southern hemisphere, it means starting off the spring when days start getting warmer.

 What is Equinox

-The word equinox is formed from the Latin word “aequalis” and “nox,” means equal night hence on this day we have approximately equal daytime and nighttime all over the planet.
-In Northern Hemisphere, the equinox in March is called the Vernal or Spring Equinox and in September equinox is called the Autumnal or Fall Equinox and it is opposite for southern hemisphere.
+The word equinox is formed from the Latin word “aequalis” and “nox,” which means equal night hence on this day we have approximately equal daytime and nighttime all over the planet.
+In Northern Hemisphere, the equinox in March is called the Vernal or Spring Equinox and in September equinox is called the Autumnal or Fall Equinox and it is opposite for the southern hemisphere.

 What is Autumnal Equinox

-Autumnal Equinox marks the beginning of Autumn in Northern Hemisphere.
+Autumnal Equinox marks the beginning of Autumn in the Northern Hemisphere.
 The exact moment when the sun is directly in line with the equator and day and night are roughly equal.

 The date actually varies by one or two days as Autumn Equinox ranges from September 21 to September 24.
 It is the time when day and night are of equal duration and after Autumn Equinox the day will start getting shorter, and the night long.